 Now that we understand the psychology of the types of people that share information on social media, it’s important to understand exactly what drives them to press that button to repost, retweet, or share.
 The fact is that different people share content for different reasons.

 A recent study, however, found that these are some of the most common reasons users share social content:

 - Value and entertainment

 - Define identity

-The bottom-line is that you need to nurture your relationship with your audience in order for them to be compelled to share it.
+The bottom-line is that you need to nurture your relationship with your audience in order for them to be compelled to get in the sharing mentality.
 As they grow more comfortable with your brand, these ‘share triggers’ should compel them more often.

 Why Content Goes Viral

 Creating a message that goes viral is every marketer’s dream, no matter what type of content they’re creating.
 There’s no exact formula for what makes a social media post or piece of content go viral, but we were able to develop the following key characteristics that this content shares: